techone --guide=cloud-migration

 Why are storage and databases expensive in the cloud?

-Does combining Azure and Hetzner make sense?
+Does combining cloud and self-hosted make sense?

 What does cloud-native mean versus cloud-hosted?